A Ruelle dynamical zeta function for equivariant flows: Properties of the equivariant Ruelle dynamical -function

 By \eqref{eq prim per G H}, the right hand side of \eqref{eq Ruelle alt def 2} converges absolutely if and only if \eqref{eq Ruelle subgroup 2} does, and then $\eqref{eq Ruelle subgroup 2}$ equals $1/\vol(Z/Z_H)$ times \eqref{eq Ruelle alt def 2}.
 This implies the claim for possibly noncompact $G$.

 If $G$, and hence $M$ and $H$, is compact, then we may use constant cutoff functions $\chi = 1/\vol(G)$ and $\chi_H = 1/\vol(H)$ (these volumes may be normalised to $1$).
-Then Lemma \ref{lem Ruelle alt def} and Example \ref{ex prim per e} imply that, whenever the following expression converge,
+Then Lemma \ref{lem Ruelle alt def} and Example 2 below Remark \ref{rem P rho dep l} imply that, whenever the following expressions converge,

 which implies the claim. \end{proof}

 \begin{remark} If $G$ and $M$ are compact, $g=e$, and $\varphi$ is Anosov, then the last claim in Lemma \ref{lem Ruelle subgroup} and the exponential bound on the number of flow curves with periods less than a given value \cite{Margulis} imply that \eqref{eq Ruelle finite L} converges for $\sigma$ with large real part. \end{remark}